-As a result, $\|\nabla^2 f(w)\|_2\leq L_q(w) = L f(w)^q + q f(w)^{q-1}\|\nabla f(w)\|^2$. \end{proof}
+As a result, $\|\nabla^2 \frac{1}{q+1}f^{q+1}(w)\|_2\leq L_q(w) = L f(w)^q + q f(w)^{q-1}\|\nabla f(w)\|^2$. \end{proof}

-\textbf{A first approach: \qfflsgd.} Our first fair federated learning method, \qfflsgd, is an extension of the well-known federated mini-batch SGD (\fedsgd) method~\cite{mcmahan2016communication}. \qfflsgd uses a dynamic step-size based on Lemma~\ref{lem: lipschitz} instead of the normal fixed step-size of \fedsgd.
-In each step of \qfflsgd, a subset of the devices are selected, and for each device $k$ in this subset, $\nabla F_k$ and $F_k$ are computed at the current iterate and communicated to the central node.
-This information is used to adjust the weight for combining the updates from each device based on Lemma~\ref{lem: lipschitz}.
-The details of \qfflsgd are summarized in Algorithm~\ref{alg: FAIRFEDSGD}.
-It is important to note that to run \qfflsgd with different values of $q$, we only need to estimate $L$ once (for $q=0$) and can then re-use it for all values of $q>0$.
+\textbf{A first approach: \qfflsgd.} Our first fair federated learning method, \qfflsgd, is an extension of the well-known federated mini-batch SGD (\fedsgd) method~\citep{mcmahan2016communication}. \qfflsgd uses a dynamic step-size instead of the normal fixed step-size of \fedsgd.
+Based on Lemma~\ref{lem: lipschitz}, for each local device $k$, the upper-bound of the local Lipschitz constant is $L F_k(w)^q + q F_k(w)^{q-1}\|\nabla F_k(w)\|^2$.
+In each step of \qfflsgd, $\nabla F_k$ and $F_k$ on each selected device $k$ are computed at the current iterate and communicated to the central node.
+This information is used to compute the step-sizes (weights) for combining the updates from each device.
+The details are summarized in Algorithm~\ref{alg: FAIRFEDSGD}. {Note that \qfflsgd is reduced to \fedsgd when $q=0$.} It is also important to note that to run \qfflsgd with different values of $q$, we only need to estimate $L$ once by tuning the step-size on $q=0$ and can then reuse it for all values of $q>0$.